Status is your perceived position in a social hierarchy—the respect, admiration, or influence people believe you have.

 You’ve invested in many startups

-Status fundamentally depends on how others perceive you rather than just on objective facts like what you own or have achieved.
+Status fundamentally depends on how others perceive you, not just on objective facts like what you own or have achieved.

-As a marketer, you need to discover what your customers consider a status symbol and position your product accordingly.
+As a marketer, your job is to identify what your customers see as a status symbol and position your product accordingly.